bochinchero/decred-pub/StakedValue/README.md

 Defining some of the terms that are referred to throughout the rest of this post:

-* **Market Value** or market capitalisation the traditional means of valuation in legacy finance, widely used as a metric for cryptocurrencies, it's calculated as `circulating supply * latest market price`.
+* **Market Value** or market capitalisation is the traditional means of valuation in legacy finance - widely used as a metric for cryptocurrencies, it's calculated as `circulating supply * latest market price`.
 * **Realised Value** is a valuation metric based on the cumulative sum of the price of each UTXO when it last moved.
- * **Ticket Pool Size** is the total number of Proof-of-Stake tickets in the Decred network, this size oscillates around 40,960 - which is the a target ticket pool size, a predefined network parameter.
+ * **Ticket Pool Size** is the total number of Proof-of-Stake tickets in the Decred network, this size oscillates around 40,960 - which is the target ticket pool size, a predefined network parameter.
-* **Ticket Pool Value** is the total amount of DCR locked in on tickets. at a given time.
+* **Ticket Pool Value** is the total amount of DCR locked in tickets, at a given time.

 Decred's hybrid Proof-of-Work/Proof-of-Stake and ticket-based governance system is the heartbeat of the protocol, it generates a constant flow of coins that, when analysed through already established on-chain metrics, creates a differentiating imprint that makes Decred stand out when compared to other UTXO chains.